Derby County F.C.: Records and statistics

-The season also bled over into the subsequent campaign, with Derby not earning their first league win of the season until matchday 5 - setting a record for most consecutive league games without a win (36), a record now held jointly with Macclesfield Town.

 Derby also jointly own (alongside Watford) the record for most lopsided defeat in an FA Cup final, a 6–0 loss to Bury in 1903.

 All-time XI

 As part of the club's 125th Anniversary celebrations, it was announced that during 2009 each month a vote would be carried out to decide on the club's official All Time XI, starting in February 2009 with the goalkeeper, with the following eight months offering opportunities for Derby's support to select a team based within a 4–4–2 formation, with December's vote being reserved for the manager.
 Voting closed on the 25th of each month, with the winner being announced in the following few days.